Introduction to Injection Mould Design- Online. Recorded lectures will be available after.

 – A tutorial covering the course Assignment

 Peter Cracknell has over 40 years experience in the Plastics Industry.
-Initially he served his time as an injection mould toolmaker (Metal Box), production engineer (Metal Box), senior production engineer (BOC), senior lecturer (LSPT), academic leader in polymer engineering (LSPT), Consulting engineer.
+He has served his time as an injection mould toolmaker (Metal Box), production engineer (Metal Box), senior production engineer (BOC), senior lecturer (LSPT), academic leader in polymer engineering (LSPT), Consulting engineer.

-Expertise: Injection moulded part design, mould tool design, plastic materials, processing trouble shooting, experienced lecturer (30 years), BETC assessor for NVQ in Polymer Engineering, expert witness (30 years experience).
+Expertise: Injection moulded part and mould tool design, plastic materials, processing trouble shooting, lecturing (30 years), BETC assessor for NVQ in Polymer Engineering, expert witness (30 years experience).